justinjsmith/pkgsign/README.md

     "Signature": "..."
 }
 ```
+This file is called the manifest and it will have the name
+`foo.tar.gz.manifest`.

 The value of the `PackageSha1` field will be identical to the output of running
 the `sha1sum` tool on the `foo.tar.gz` file.

 The signature is calculated using the hash of the manifest without the
 signature field set.
 The signing algorithm is RSASSA-PKCS1-V1_5-SIGN from RSA